For Intravenous Use Only

-Venofer (iron sucrose injection, USP) is indicated for the treatment of iron deficiency anemia in patients with chronic kidney disease (CKD).
+Venofer® (iron sucrose injection, USP) is indicated for the treatment of iron deficiency anemia (IDA) in

-IMPORTANT SAFETY INFORMATION:
+IMPORTANT SAFETY INFORMATION

 Venofer may cause clinically significant hypotension.
 Monitor for signs and symptoms of hypotension following each administration of Venofer.
 Hypotension following administration of Venofer may be related to rate of administration and/or total dose delivered.

 Excessive therapy with parenteral iron can lead to excess storage of iron with the possibility of iatrogenic hemosiderosis.
 All adult and pediatric patients receiving Venofer require periodic monitoring of hematologic and iron parameters (hemoglobin, hematocrit, serum ferritin and transferrin saturation).
 Do not administer Venofer to patients with evidence of iron overload.
 Transferrin saturation (TSAT) values increase rapidly after intravenous administration of iron sucrose; do not perform serum iron measurements for at least 48 hours after intravenous dosing.

 Adult Patients: The most common adverse reactions (≥2%) include diarrhea, nausea, vomiting, headache, dizziness, hypotension, pruritus, pain in extremity, arthralgia, back pain, muscle cramp, injection site reactions, chest pain and peripheral edema.

 Pediatric Patients: The most common adverse reactions (≥2%) are headache, respiratory tract viral infection, peritonitis, vomiting, pyrexia, dizziness, cough, nausea, arteriovenous fistula thrombosis, hypotension and hypertension.